jdb8/caius-hall-desktop-python/README.md

-caius-hall-desktop-python
+Caius Hall Desktop (python)
 =========================

-A desktop application for the Caius Hall booking system, in Python.
+A desktop application for the Caius Hall booking system, in Python. **Very much a work in progress.**